EnzymeCorp/handbook/index.md

 #### Enzyme IRL (In Real Life)

 Once in the summer and once in winter we all gather to build relationships and share key updates.
+The Covid pandemic interrupted this practice, preventing IRLs in 2020 and 2021, but we are looking forward to resuming these in 2022.

 This is an important complement to our remote-first, distributed structure.
+While attendance is not strictly mandatory, every effort is made to schedule these events to accommodate all employees' schedules and travel needs.
+IRLs typically last 3-5 days with at least one 'off-site' event day.
+Dinners are typically together, and we try to keep meeting days to a ~9am-3:30pm schedule to allow for some normal work activities and/or free time.

 #### Tools we Use
 To successfully build our product, there are several tools we use on a daily basis.

 **Everyone**
- - Asana - Goals & tasks are tracked in Asana to log and track projects
+ - Jira - Epics, enhancements, bugs & tasks are tracked in Jira to log and track product improvements and other projects.
+There are several active Boards at any given time.
+We have routine calls to groom, review and plant sprint tasks from the main QMSC Jira board, and sometimes other boards as well.

 - Zoom - Video/audio conferencing for internal & external calls.
 For team meetings, please plan to have your camera on as much as [possible](https://twitter.com/fredsters_s/status/1189940262203617280?s=20).